North American Wildlife and Habitat

 Picture

-This is Example from “THE BEST MANAGEMENT PRACITES” of what the Anti Landowner Rights are fighting and how I plan to use 220’s on my Missouri Private Land Property by following the above rules.
+This is Example from “THE BEST MANAGEMENT PRACTICES” of what the Anti Landowner Rights are fighting and how I plan to use 220’s on my Missouri Private Land Property by following the above rules.

 To me this is very ethical and responsible for my location in Missouri.